ingo/ingo.github.io/_recipes/garlic_butter_mushrooms.md

 ---
 author: Parker Feierbach
 category: Sides
-description: "Insanely addictive garlic butter mushrooms.
-If you can't find crimini\
+description: Insanely addictive garlic butter mushrooms.
-  \ mushrooms, look for baby bella's or button mushrooms\u2014they're essentially\
-  \ the same thing!"
 image: garlic_butter_mushrooms.jpg
 size: 3 servings
 source: https://www.delish.com/cooking/recipe-ideas/a24520074/garlic-butter-mushrooms-recipe/
 time: 0 hours 30 mins
 title: Garlic Butter Mushrooms
 ---

-These garlic butter mushrooms are a great side dish for any meal.
+If you can't find crimini mushrooms, look for baby bella's or button mushrooms—they're essentially the same thing!These garlic butter mushrooms are a great side dish for any meal.
 They are easy to prepare and are sure to be a hit with everyone.
 If you can't find crimini mushrooms, you can substitute with baby bella's or button mushrooms as they are essentially the same thing.

 ### Ingredients